 1 January 2022

 This web site was started as "natochess.org" with a Danish web master.
 In 2008 it had a new owner and it was renamed as "natochess.com".
-It contains a lot of history about the NATO Chess Championships.
+Recently, the menu structure of the web site has been changed to comply with standards to view the contents from small devices.
+The web site contains a lot of history about the NATO Chess Championships.

-Organizing a NATO Chess tournament is all volunteer work from chess players and non chess players of the different member countries.
-After many years of a small tournament, the first NATO Chess Tournament was started in 1989.
+Organizing a NATO Chess Championship (NCC) tournament is all volunteer work from chess players and non chess players of the different member countries.
+After many years of a small tournament, the first NATO Chess Championship Tournament was started in 1989.
 In the last 30 years, a lot has happened in the world.
-Many countries doesn't have military conscriptions anymore, with the result that Military Chess has lost a pool of potential players.
-There were financial cuts, with the result that there was less attention about Military Chess.
+Many countries do not have military conscriptions anymore, with the result that Military Chess has lost a pool of potential players.
+There were financial cuts, with the result that there was less attention about mind sports, including Military Chess.
 It is remarkable that at the time of writing, the tournament still exists!

 In every tournament, negotiation skills are important as sponsors and locations have to be found and the NCC tournaments are no exception.
 The NCC tournament is a FIDE rated tournament and it gives players an opportunity to maintain their FIDE rating.
 For some member countries, this is a rare occasion.